erjank/teaching/why.md

 # Why I Teach

-When I first started volunteering at the University of Toronto, students occasionally asked me why.
+When I first started volunteering at the University of Toronto, students occasionally asked me why I did it.
 This was my answer:

 > When I was your age, I thought universities existed to teach people
 > how to learn.
 Later, in grad school, I thought universities were about